vegaprotocol/vegawallet-browser/README.md

 ### Running the extension

-To run the extension, first build it using `NODE_ENV=production yarn build:[NETWORK]` and then load it into chrome or firefox.
+To run the extension, first build it using `NODE_ENV=production yarn build:beta` or `NODE_ENV=production yarn build:mainstream` and then load it into chrome or firefox.
+The `beta` build is to generate "Vega Wallet - Beta" and the mainstream build is to generate the "Vega Wallet" extension.

 For chrome follow [the instructions here](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked), the directory you need to select after pressing load unpacked should be `./build/chrome`.